solarbirdy/import-dreamwidth/README.md

 FOURTH -- Take the XML backup you made in Step 1 and place it into the same livejournal-importer directory.
 Name it "importme.xml" and give it the same permissions as the other files already in the directory.

+YOU'RE READY TO RUN!

-FIFTH - You're finally ready to run.
+Congratulations(?), you're finally ready to run.
 Go to Tools/Import, select Livejournal.
 It'll bring up a Dreamwidth importer instead!
 Read the directions, provide a password for protected posts if you want to, and hit go.

 And then hopefully, you'll be done!